Mission Statement of the Northwestern Connecticut YMCA

 Family Facility Membership

-This membership provides up to two adults, living at the same address, with dependent children through the age of 22.
+This membership provides up to two adults, living at the same address, with dependent children under the age of 18.

 All members must evacuate the Y immediately in the event the fire alarm sounds.
 Swimmers are asked to grab their towels and head to the nearest exit and wait with the lifeguard if there is inclement weather (winter).